 In this sample sentence, "fetter" is used figuratively.
 It is ironic because the gold jewelry has nothing to do with actual fetters.
 This is another moment where symbols of imprisonment are placed in the text to remind the reader of the theme of the book.

-an assembly (including one or more judges) to conduct judicial business
+an assembly to conduct judicial business

 From the Palace of the Tuileries, through Monseigneur and the whole Court, through the Chambers, the